mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Power Imbalance_: When a third party has unavoidable access to communications, the informational and positional advantages gained allow observation of behavior (the "panopticon effect") and shaping or even denial of behavior (the "chokepoint effect") {{INTERMEDIARY-INFLUENCE}} -- capabilities that those parties (or the states that have authority over them) can use for coercive ends {{INTERDEPENDENCE}} or even to disrupt society itself.
 Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be concentrated in one place without appropriate checks and balances.

-* _Limits on Innovation_: Consolidation can preclude the possibility of "permissionless innovation" -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.
+* _Limits on Innovation_: Centralization can preclude the possibility of "permissionless innovation" -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.

 * _Constraints on Competition_: The Internet and its users benefit from robust competition when applications and services are available from many providers -- especially when those users can build their own applications and services based upon interoperable standards.
-When a consolidated service or platform must be used because no substitutes are suitable, it effectively becomes an essential facility, which encourages abuse of power.
+When a centralized service or platform must be used because no substitutes are suitable, it effectively becomes an essential facility, which encourages abuse of power.

 * _Reduced Availability_: Availability of the Internet (and applications and services built upon it) improves when there are many ways to obtain access.
-While service availability can benefit from the focused attention of a large consolidated provider, that provider's failure can have a disproportionate impact on availability.
+While service availability can benefit from the focused attention of a large centralized provider, that provider's failure can have a disproportionate impact on availability.

-* _Monoculture_: The scale available to a consolidated provider can magnify minor flaws in features to a degree that can have broad consequences.
+* _Monoculture_: The scale available to a centralized provider can magnify minor flaws in features to a degree that can have broad consequences.
 For example, a single codebase for routers elevates the impact of a bug or vulnerability; a single recommendation algorithm for content can have severe social impact.
 Diversity in functions’ implementation leads to a more robust outcome when viewed systemically, because "progress is the outcome of a trial-and-error evolutionary process of many agents interacting freely." {{POLYCENTRIC}}

-* _Self-Reinforcement_: As widely noted (see, e.g., {{ACCESS}}), a consolidated provider's access to data allows it the opportunity to make improvements to its offerings, while denying such access to others.
+* _Self-Reinforcement_: As widely noted (see, e.g., {{ACCESS}}), a centralized provider's access to data allows it the opportunity to make improvements to its offerings, while denying such access to others.

 However, these are only indicators, and each needs to be evaluated carefully on a case-by-case basis.

 For example, it is important to distinguish centralization from anticompetitive concerns (also known as "antitrust").
-While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding consolidation, only courts (and sometimes, regulators) have the authority to define a relevant market and determine that behavior is anti-competitive.
-Furthermore, what might be considered undesirable consolidation by the technical community might not attract competition regulation.
+While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding centralization, only courts (and sometimes, regulators) have the authority to define a relevant market and determine that behavior is anti-competitive.
+Furthermore, what might be considered undesirable centralization by the technical community might not attract competition regulation.
 Conversely, what might attract competition regulation might not be of great concern to the technical community if other mitigations are felt to be adequate.

 Likewise, while centralization interacts with availability, they are distinct and any relationship between them cannot be assumed without careful analysis of where and how centralization occurs.
 Centralized systems might be more available because of factors like the resources available to them, but also have greater impact when they encounter a fault; decentralized systems might be more resilient in the face of local failures, but less able to react to systemic issues.
 A failure because of a cut cable, power outage, or failed server is qualitatively different from the issues encountered when a core Internet function has a gatekeeper.